 - The page or file never existed

-When you visit a website, maybe through a link, or by typing in an address, you aim to find and consume your content.
-Instead, if you’re hit with a 404 error, not only will you not be able to consume the content, but your experience will also be less than ideal.
+When you visit a website through a link, or by typing in an address, you aim to find and consume content.
+Instead, if you’re hit with a 404 error, not only will you not be able to consume the content, but your experience will also be less than satisfactory.

-It doesn’t matter if it’s your fault, their fault, or someone else’s.
+It doesn’t matter if it’s your fault, the website owner’s fault, or someone else’s.
 Maybe you clicked on a broken link caused by a typing mistake on another website.
 Maybe you cut-and-pasted a URL wrong.
-Or possibly you made a spelling mistake when you typed a URL manually.
+Or, you possibly made a spelling mistake when you typed a URL manually.

-Fortunately, Rank Math’s 404 monitor can save you all sorts of SEO trouble.
+Fortunately, Rank Math’s 404 Monitor can save you from all sorts of SEO trouble.
+Below, we will show you how to set up and monitor your 404 errors using Rank Math.
 Let’s check it out.

-You’ll reach the 404 error page.
-Notice that it says “The 404 error log is empty”.
-Well, of course it is, we keep our site clean.
+When a visitor encounters a 404 error on your site, the details of the error will be recorded and presented to you on this page.
+In the below image, notice that it says, “The 404 error log is empty”.
+Well, of course, it is because we keep our site clean.

 An empty log is great, but it doesn’t show you much.
-So, for this example, we’ll manually introduce a few errors.
-After introducing the errors, here is how the 404 monitor will look.
+So, for this example, we’ll introduce a few errors.
+After introducing the errors, here is how the 404 Monitor will look.

 - Access Time